with version 2.83 LTS and up to 2.93 beta

 Here is the quick list of the limitations I ran into:

-- Colorspace transforms in Textures (Input – Generic – sRGB Texture) will result in imprecise or sometimes wrong results when the image texture is a 8-Bit file! (the transforms should happen in floating point precision)
+- Colorspace transforms in Textures (Input – Generic – sRGB Texture) will result in imprecise or sometimes wrong results when the image texture is a 8-Bit file! (colorspace transforms must happen in floating point precision)

-- Non-Color image texture files e.g. bump or normal maps need to have the color space set to “raw” (no gamut or gamma mapping) – then there is not problem when using JPG/PNG files
+- Non-Color image texture files e.g. bump or normal maps need to have the color space set to “utility – raw” (no gamut or gamma mapping) – then there is not problem when using JPG/PNG files

-- The list of colorspaces are not sorted in categories like it is in Nuke for example.
-The list is so large and long you need a giant screen to see them all and be able to select one with is at the end of the list – as a workaround you can temporally scale down the Resolution Scale smaller than 1.0 in the Interface/Display Preferences.
+- The list of colorspaces are not sorted in categories like it is done in Nuke for example.
+The list is so large and long you need a giant screen to see them all and be able to select one with is at the end of the list – a workaround is to zoom out of the shader tree windows, this scales down also the giant list of entries. .

 - Be aware that you are working in a far bigger gamut of ACEScg – I wrote an article called Understanding Gamut with ACES and Blender about this topic.